AWACS: NATO’s 'eyes in the sky'

 The aircraft is able to detect, track, identify and report potentially hostile aircraft operating at low altitudes, as well as provide fighter control of Allied aircraft.
 It can simultaneously track and identify maritime contacts, and provide coordination support to Allied surface forces.

-Under normal circumstances, the aircraft can fly at a maximum range of 9,250 km or for about eight and a half hours (and longer with air-to-air refuelling) at 9,150 metres (30,000 feet).
+Under normal circumstances, the aircraft can fly at a maximum range of 9,250 kilometres or for about eight and a half hours (and longer with air-to-air refuelling) at 9,150 metres (30,000 feet).

 The active surveillance sensors are located in the radar dome (“rotodome”), which makes the AWACS such a uniquely recognisable aircraft.
 This structure rotates once every 10 seconds and provides the AWACS aircraft with 360-degree radar coverage that can detect aircraft out to a distance of more than 215 nautical miles (400 kilometres).